oxfordni/cloud-sample-app/docs/TESTING_CHALLENGE.md

 Our frontend tests are written using the [Jest][jest] testing framework.

 For testing the [React][react] components, we use the [testing library][testing-library] framework.
-Even thou we haven't written any component tests yet, the framework is already installed and set up.
+Even though we haven't written any component tests yet, the framework is already installed and set up.

 #### Backend